yasnbouz/weather-app/README.md

 The hard thing I struggled with was when I started using "vuex" which used the wrong package.json export field, which break my building app.
 So I overcame this bug by patching the "vuex" package.

-The Patched vuex will be installed immediately after `pnpm i`
+- Note: The Patched vuex will be installed immediately after `pnpm i`

 ```
 diff --git a/package.json b/package.json